 I told her that I would have been afraid also.
 I repeated that being alone is scary, then she fell into my hands and reached for my neck.
 She buried her face into my shoulder, hugged a fully present grandfather and whispered, “I love you, Goggy.”

-This post was written by Dan Coley, Show Hope’s Senior Director of Programs.
+This post was written by Dan Coley, Show Hope’s former Senior Director of Programs.

 If you would like more information on TBRI, please visit the Karyn Purvis Institute of Child Development website.
 We recommend reading The Connected Child: Bring Hope and Healing to Your Adoptive Family or watching DVDs produced by the Purvis Institute.
 We also encourage you to visit the Empowered to Connect website or to attend a Hope for the Journey Conference and Simulcast (previously the Empowered to Connect Conference) in your area.